minitorch/minitorch-module-2-fedickinson/README.md

 Total time scaled dramatically: 59s → 97s → 145s → 412s (based on hidden layer node size + # of epochs)

 Main Takeway:
-The harder datasets (Split, Xor)  need significantly more tuning—different learning rates, more hidden nodes, or many more epochs—to reach 100% accuracy.
+The harder datasets (Split, Xor)  need significantly more tuning - different learning rates, more hidden nodes, or many more epochs - to reach 100% accuracy.
 The linear increase in hidden nodes wasn't sufficient for the nonlinear increase in problem difficulty.

 ## Full Training Output Logs